microsoft/mixed-reality-extension-sdk/design/permissions.md

 Permission scope
 ------------------

-When a user approves or denies permission to an MRE, that approval/denial is scoped to the unique combination of protocol, hostname, and port of the MRE URL, known collectively as the "origin".
-So when `ws://mres.altvr.com/wearahat` requests `user-interaction`, that permission is associated with `ws://mres.altvr.com`, and all user decisions apply equally to new connections to the same server.
-These user decisions may or may not be persisted indefinitely by the host app.
+When a user approves or denies permission to an MRE, the scope of that decision is determined by the host app, and is based on the MRE URL.
+To mimic how Chromium manages permissions, hosts could associate decisions with unique combinations of URL scheme, host, and port, known collectively as the app "origin".
+For a more narrow permissioning system, the URL path could also be included, but it is not recommended that the other parts of a URL be considered: username, password, anchor, or query arguments.

 Features requiring user permission